 Possible Cause Check This Voltage drop/spike has occurred Shut down the system and wait 10 seconds to reboot the system.
 Remote Stop-Go (RSG) switch has a short (if connected) Remove the RSG.
 Turn the system off and then on again.
 If the problem goes away and then re-appears when the RSG is plugged-in, replace the RSG.
-Poor cable connections from the Computer Module to the Distribution Board and from the Distribution Board to the Keyboard Re-seat cable connectors by pulling out and pushing back in.
-Computer/Pendant failed See Computer/Pendant Section 4.3 Electromagnetic interference has entered through the RS232 cable (if connected); especially if intermittent Especially suspected if the RS232 cable is ran near any electrical conduit.
-If the problem is chronic, remove the cable for a while to see if there is a difference.
+Computer/Pendant failed See Computer/Pendant Section 4.3